obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Build a Bases view.md

   public onDataUpdated(): void {
     const { app } = this;

-    // Retrieve the user configured order set in the Properties toolbar menu. const order = this.config.getOrder()
+    // Retrieve the user configured order set in the Properties menu. const order = this.config.getOrder()

     // Clear entries created by previous iterations.
 Remember, you should